RobRendell/gTove/README.md

 * Add buttons to bump grid-aligning pushpin one pixel up/down/left/right.
 * Adapt grid-aligning pushpins to portrait orientation.
 * Prevent minis from being selected when in Fog of War mode.
+* Fix: connecting to a tabletop while people are moving things around can cause the loading client to crash.

 ## Plans/TODO

-* Loading the scenario while events are being dispatched can cause the loading client to crash.
-GM client needs to record actions since start of last save (do Drive files have a version # in their metadata?) and catch up new clients once they've loaded the tabletop.
+* If GM logs in multiple times, all of their clients upload the tabletop data to Drive, potentially causing problems.
+    Should nominate one GM client as the "primary".
+* When a player connects, they load the tabletop file, which can be up to 5 seconds old.
+They may miss changes that happen in that window between the file being saved and them starting to receive actions.
 * Improve switching between online and offline - ideally, could log in, then work offline, then sync changes when you get online again, as long as you don't close the browser tab/window.
+* If you opt to work offline, you can't log out and back in using Drive, because it sets the flag saying the Drive API failed to load.
 * Improve highlight shader - I'd prefer something that does a coloured outline.
 * Fog of War reveal/cover menu can appear off-screen if you drag to the bottom or right edge.
 * Additional visibility mode for minis - "Hidden by Fog of War".
 Perhaps default to this instead of hidden?